 STEP 4: Pour the sauce from the crockpot into a small saute pan on the stove.
 Mix 2 tablespoons of cornstarch with 2 tablespoons of cold water and add it to the sauce.
 Bring to a boil and simmer for 2-3 minutes to thicken.

 STEP 5: Return the chicken and the sauce to the crockpot and stir to combine.
 Top with sliced green onions and sesame seeds.

-Leftovers will stay fresh for up to 3 days in the refrigerator.
+Honey Garlic Chicken will stay fresh for up to 3 days in the refrigerator.
 Store in airtight containers.
 I like to use BPA-free glass containers with locking lids.
-Check out this 20-piece set of glass food storage containers with locking lids.
+Check out this 18-piece set of glass food storage containers with locking lids from Bayco.
 These containers are great for meal prep, too!
+Available now on Amazon.

 Tamari is soy sauce that’s made without grains, therefore, it’s a great gluten-free soy sauce alternative.
 Coconut aminos is a soy-free seasoning sauce that’s a popular alternative to soy sauce for those who avoid soy.
 Coconut aminos are lighter in flavor than tamari, but are a great soy sauce alternative.

 I am a crock-pot fanatic and will sing their virtues to the end of the Earth!
 Besides the fact that you can “set it and forget it,” there are a whole host of reasons why crock-pots are amazing.
 Allow me to proselytize for a moment: